ndreey/luandre/README.md

 - You may need to install the latest version of devtools (because of the recent GitHub change from “master” to “main” terminology, which can cause `install_github` to fail).

+- Been issues where the required dependencies are not installing.
+  Please see the recommended code line for the installation above.